catchin/cache-breaker-cli/README.md

 [![Build Status](https://travis-ci.org/catchin/cache-breaker-cli.svg?branch=master)](https://travis-ci.org/catchin/cache-breaker-cli.svg)

-**This module provides a command line interface to the cache-breaker plugin.
-It can be used for npm-only build scripts**
+This module provides a command line interface to the cache-breaker plugin.
+It can be used for npm-only build scripts

+**ATTENTION: Note that this npm module is no longer maintained and outdated, also because the main dependency is not maintained**

 ## Install